vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** To enhance user trust and transparency, a confirmation dialog was added before a user spends tokens to translate a Vibe post.
 The dialog clearly states the action and its token cost, requiring the user to explicitly approve the transaction before it proceeds.

 ### Fixed
+- **`[FIX]`** Resolved an issue where a user's own posts were missing the "delete" button.
+The button is now correctly rendered, allowing users to delete their own content as intended.
 - **`[FIX]`** Resolved a race condition that could cause a `permission-denied` error when a creator deleted their own Vibe.
 The logic now mirrors other successful fixes in the app by ensuring all client-side Firestore listeners for the Vibe and its posts are detached *before* the server action to delete the Vibe is called, preventing the client from trying to access a document that no longer exists.
 - **`[FIX]`** Resolved an issue where language packs that were purchased and then deleted by the user would not reappear in the "Available for Download" list.
 The logic now ensures that any unlocked language pack is always available for a free re-download, correctly respecting the user's purchase history.
 - **`[FIX]`** Resolved a critical page rendering failure across multiple pages (including `/infohub`, `/stats`, and `/profile`) that caused `504 Gateway Timeout` errors or browser freezes in an infinite loop.
 The root cause was a race condition where client-side components attempted to fetch user-specific data before the application had confirmed the user's authentication status.
 This was definitively resolved by enforcing a standard pattern across all pages to conditionally render page content only *after* the `useUserData` hook confirms an active user session, preventing any unauthenticated server calls from being made.